CONTEXT

 We gained valuable feedback from our stakeholders in the project

-After completing the mid-fidelity mockup, we met with the Jackalope representatives to gather feedback and better understand how our product aligned with their expectations.
-During this conversation, we received a pivotal insight: the opportunity to integrate Shopify transfers.
-This feature became a key addition that ultimately played a major role in helping users onboard smoothly and increased the overall success of our platform.
+After completing the mid-fidelity mockup, we met with Jackalope representatives to gather feedback and assess alignment with their expectations.
+A pivotal insight emerged: the opportunity to integrate Shopify transfers, which became a key feature for smooth user onboarding and overall platform success.

 FINAL SOLUTION